-Conversion tracking is a free tool that shows you what happens after a customer clicks on your ads – whether they purchased a product, signed up for your newsletter, called your business or downloaded your app.
-When a customer completes an action that you've defined as valuable, these customer actions are called conversions.
+Conversion tracking is a free tool that shows you what happens after a customer has clicked your ad – whether they purchased a product, signed up for your newsletter, phoned your business or downloaded your app.
+When a customer has completed an action that you've defined as valuable, these customer actions are called conversions.

 Why use conversion tracking

 - See which keywords, ads, ad groups and campaigns are best at driving valuable customer activity.

 - Understand your return on investment (ROI) and make better informed decisions about your ad spend.

 - Use flexible bid strategies (such as target CPA, enhanced CPC and target ROAS), that automatically optimise your campaigns according to your business goals.